-  Good Practice: An experienced user representative should be appointed to work in partnership with the project manager.
-The user representative will lead the user group and be responsible for all business input to the project.
+Good Practice: An experienced User Representative should be appointed to work in partnership with the Project Manager.
+The User Representative will lead the User Group and be responsible for all business information to the project.

-It is important to keep the whole process user driven, and ultimate ownership of the project must rest with the business.
-You must ensure you have enough user resource to drive the project forward.
+It is important to keep the process user driven, and ultimate ownership of the project must rest with the business.
+You must make sure you have enough user resource to drive the project forward.
 If this is not available, you should stop the project.
 Follow a 'no surprise' approach with the user group.
-This requires regular communication and 'telling it like it is'.
+This requires regular communication and 'telling it like it is.'

-- Underestimating the amount of user input needed during ALL stages of the project.
+- Underestimating the amount of user information needed during ALL stages of the project.

-- Business input does not end with a User Requirements Specification.
+- Business information ending with a User Requirements Specification.

-Notes: As the project moves into the design, development and user pilot stages, considerable and continuing business input is needed to define requirements at a much lower level of detail and to answer the many questions that arise.
+Note: As the project moves into the design, development and user pilot stages, considerable and continuing business information is needed to define requirements at a lower level of detail and to answer the many questions that arise.

 Warning Sign!
 When users are not a willing part of the project team.